jnear/cs3110-data-privacy/projects.md

   - Consider the way the guarantee is communicated
     - Is there missing information?
     - Is the communication misleading?

+### Submission to the OpenDP Deployments Registry (suggested option)

+  - Find a deployment *not* currently listed on the [OpenDP Deployments Registry](http://registry.opendp.org/) (maybe from [Damien's list](https://desfontain.es/privacy/real-world-differential-privacy.html))
+  - Fill out the [deployment registry template](https://github.com/opendp/deployments-registry-data/blob/main/tests/good_deployments/template.yaml) with information about the deployment
+  - Produce a writeup that documents the justification and source of information for each element of the template
+  - Note: there's a lot of overlap with the critique option above, and doing both is a great option for graduate students or larger teams
+  - After the course concludes, I will work to get these deployments listed in the registry itself (with acknowledgment to you as the author)

 ### Analysis of a *new* dataset, with differential privacy (suggested option)